BostonGlobe/generator-globeproject/README.md

 Either way, you'll now have to reference the library in `html/js.html`.
 For example, for D3, add `<script src='js/libs/d3/d3.js'></script>`.

 ## Usage
 - Run `gulp` to start the server at [http://localhost:5000](http://localhost:5000).
+The generator will auto-reload the browser on file changes.
-- Run `gulp prod` to deploy all assets to PROD.jpt.
+- Run `gulp prod` to create PROD.jpt.
+This file will contain everything inlined - HTML, CSS, JS - so you can copy+paste into Methode.

-## TODO
+## Extras

-- mention sublime project and hiding
+### Sublime shortcut

-- mention templates
+- Install [Sublime Text](http://www.sublimetext.com/3) and [setup](http://crabonature.pl/posts/20-sublime-text-3-on-os-x-terminal) the super-handy `subl` alias.
-- explain why no delete gf
+- Now, from the command line, run `subl globegraphic.sublime-project`.
+Sublime Text will hide all non-essentials folders and files.
+Much cleaner!

-- add basic templ
+### Lodash templates

-- explain what happens during minification/compression
+- [Lodash templates are cool!](http://lodash.com/docs#template) And this generator supports them out of the box.
+Create a lodash template, place it in `js/templates`, and make sure to name it `*.template` (e.g. `js/templates/table.template`).
+The generator will automatically compile all templates to `js/templates/templates.js`.
+Add this file to `html/js.html`, and done!

 ## License